seeba8/yet-another-pinboard-extension/README.md

 * Re-add page action button for Firefox, maybe?
 (Chrome [doesn't support](https://developer.chrome.com/extensions/manifest) using both Browser and Page Action)
 * Keyboard shortcut to open the popup?
 * Cache saved pins locally in case connection does not work
+* Add context menu when clicking on links: read later
 * ...

 ### Changelog (incomplete)